gravel road going up hill in a canyon

 Why Road Trip from Perth to Broome?

-Taking a Perth to Broome road trip is a great way to experience the beauty of Western Australia.
-Along the way, you’ll have the chance to explore many unique and breathtaking places, such as Exmouth and Kalbarri, as well as a range of adventurous activities.
-From visiting national parks such as Karijini and Nambung to exploring the stunning beachside towns of Jurien Bay and Coral Bay, this road trip has something for everyone.
+Driving from Perth to Broome is a great way to experience the beauty of Western Australia.
+Along the way, you’ll have the chance to explore many unique and breathtaking places, such as Exmouth and Kalbarri.
+Plus take part in a range of adventurous activities.

 What you need to consider when planning a Perth to Broome Road Trip

-When planning a road trip from Perth to Broome, it’s important to consider your budget and calculate the cost.
+When planning a road trip, it’s important to consider your budget and calculate the cost.

-If you plan on renting a car or campervan, it is usually cheaper to fly to Broome and drive to Perth, as the one-way fee is mostly cheaper from Broome.
-However, check it has unlimited km as some Broome hire cars limit the km and then charge extra.
-When researching prices, it is important to look at both directions and decide which suits your budget best.
+If you plan on renting a car or campervan, it is usually cheaper to fly to Broome and drive to Perth, as the one-way fee is typically cheaper from Broome.
+However, check the hire has unlimited km as some Broome rental cars limit the km and charge extra.

 Compare Rental Cars Here.